Register to Vote

 Advanced Voting

-In person on Election Day & Advance Polls
+In Person on Election Day & Advance Polls

 Qualified electors are welcome to vote at any of the following Niagara-on-the-Lake polling locations: